CrawlForge

 This is the workflow that makes the CLI worth installing.
 Everything outputs JSON, and JSON pipes into anything.

-Get the top 10 HN story titles:
+Get the HN front-page story titles:

 Bash